Bernstein–Greene–Kruskal modes: Quantum BGK (QBGK) modes

 BGK modes have been generalized to quantum mechanics, in which the solutions (called quantum BGK modes) solve the quantum equivalent of the Vlasov–Poisson system known as the Wigner–Poisson system, with periodic boundary conditions.
 The solutions for the QBGK modes were put forth by Lange et al. in 1996, with potential applications to quantum plasmas.
+Classical and quantum BGK modes as well as their appearance in charged particle beams in storage rings and circular accelerators have been summarized in.